 Data center generator output must meet the total requirements for power in the data center.

-Servers and networking equipment are the obvious items, but lighting (both inside and outside for security), heating, cooling, fire detection, and other emergency systems must all work too.
+Servers and networking equipment are obvious, but lighting (inside and outside for security), heating, cooling, fire detection, and other emergency systems must also work.

 On the other hand, with backup generator solutions potentially running into tens of thousands of dollars, you don’t want to go overboard on unused capacity either.